UPDATE: The Clarke County Zoning office has moved to Public Health.

 Prior to construction of any structure in Clarke County, an application for a building permit must be submitted for review and approval.
 The purpose of the Building Permit is to ensure that the proposed construction meets certain conditions set out for the district in which it is located.
 The following items are considered when reviewing a permit:

-- The determination is made if the propose building is to be used for Agricultural purposes.
-If it is for agriculture, the building is granted an exemption and no requirements are placed on the building.
+- The determination is made if the propose building is to be used for Agricultural purposes (and meets zoning requirements for ag exemptions).
+If it is for agriculture, the building is granted an exemption by the zoning administrator and no requirements are placed on the building.
 Iowa Code exempts agricultural buildings from zoning requirements.

 - If the proposed structure is non-farm related, a determination is made concerning the zoning district in which the proposed building will be located, and its use.
 A commercial building cannot be built in a residential district, and industrial businesses cannot locate in any other district to keep them separated due to noise, dust and traffic.